DaanMol/project/PROCESS.md

 Added a dropdown menu for multiple elections per president.
 For president Ford, a message is shown that no elections were held, as he was the vice president of Nixon, whom was impeached after the Watergate scandal.

+# day 7
+Tuesday
+Added a style guide.
+Added nav buttons to the individual graph for easier navigation through presidents.
+Fixing error message when a state has no data, added error message when a state without data is clicked on the map.

+# day 8
+Wednesday
+Fixed Image at the top right.